how football endorsement deals are done

 Financial terms

 On the one hand, Abibos are offering Reevaldo a fixed 5 year contract renewal, which includes a very high fixed annual fee (or ‘retainer’).
 This means that he and Jaco can calculate quite easily how much he is likely to earn over the course of the deal.
-The amount will only reduce slightly if Kings Cross United (or whichever other club he plays for) are relegated, and that is very unlikely, and it will not reduce if Reevaldo is injured or loses form or is not selected for his club or country.
+The amount will only reduce slightly if his club are relegated, and that is very unlikely, and it will not reduce if Reevaldo is injured or loses form or is not selected for his club or country.
 In other words, there is a significant financial upside without too many strings or risk attached.

 The endorsements